logo

 San Diego School District Steps for Becoming a Teacher

-To become a teacher in San Diego, you will need to be certified through the California Commission on Teacher Credentialing.
+To become a teacher in San Diego, you will need to be certified through the CTC.
 There are many ways of completing the requirements for certification, including earning a bachelor’s degree in education or an alternative educator program.
 See the certification section for more information.
 To apply for a position in the district, follow these steps and check job postings frequently as positions are available throughout the year.

 Step 1: Complete your application.